minetest/minetest/doc/android.md

   > key.store=<path to your keystore>
   > key.alias=Minetest

-* To build on Windows, you might need the external unix dependency [gettext](https://www.gnu.org/software/gettext/).
-Additionally, if the `gradlew` command is missing, `gradle` or its subcommand `gradle wrapper` can be used.

-* When building for Windows, both Gradle and Gettext can be installed and set up by [scoop](https://scoop.sh/) for easier installation.
+* If you're compiling on Windows, you can use the `gradle` command, so long as you install the additional Unix dependency [gettext](https://www.gnu.org/software/gettext/).
+Both of these are verified to work when installed by [Scoop](https://scoop.sh).